100 days in power, Myanmar junta holds pretense of control - WTMJ

 Bill Richardson, a former U.S. ambassador to the United Nations with long experience working with Myanmar, said, “The most immediate step is for the government and the opposition to start a dialogue to end the violence and bloodshed.
 There has to be a negotiation on humanitarian access to keep the economy and … health care system from collapsing.”

-Junta chief Senior Gen. Min Aung Hlaing has so far shunned all suggestions of talks from the United Nations as well as the Association of Southeast Asian Nations, of which Myanmar is a member.
-He attended a specially called ASEAN summit meeting in Indonesia in April.
+Junta chief Senior Gen. Min Aung Hlaing has so far shunned all suggestions of talks from the United Nations as well as ASEAN.

-The 10-member group issued a statement calling for an immediate cessation of violence and a dialogue mediated by an ASEAN special envoy.

 Myanmar’s resistance movement, meanwhile, has organized widely and swiftly underground.